Canterbury-Bankstown Bulldogs Women

 The Canterbury-Bankstown Bulldogs Women are an Australian professional rugby league club based in Belmore, a suburb in the Canterbury-Bankstown region of Sydney.
-From mid-2025 they will compete in the National Rugby League Women's Premiership.
+They entered the National Rugby League Women's Premiership competition in mid-2025.
 Currently, the club fields women’s teams in the pathway competitions facilitated by the New South Wales Rugby League, including the open-age Harvey Norman Women's Premiership, Under 19 Tarsha Gale Cup, and Under 17 Lisa Fiaola Cup.

-The club’s entry into the NRLW for the 2025 season was confirmed by an NRL announcement on 28 March 2024.
-The Bulldogs were named as one of two additional clubs for the 2025 season, along with the re-entry of the New Zealand Warriors.